Contact: Dustin Vande Hoef

 DES MOINES – Iowa Secretary of Agriculture Bill Northey today commented on the Iowa Crops and Weather report released by the USDA National Agricultural Statistical Service.
 The report is released weekly from April through October.

-Above average temperatures in Iowa allowed over 20 percent of the State’s expected oat acreage to be planted during the week ending April 13, 2014, according to the USDA, National Agricultural Statistics Service.
-Precipitation fell towards the end of the week as rain turned to snow overnight Sunday.
-Statewide there were 3.9 days suitable for fieldwork.
-Activities for the week included applying fertilizer and anhydrous, tiling, terrace construction, and spring tillage.
+Rain and cool temperatures early in the week ending April 20, 2014, continued to slow fieldwork according to the USDA, National Agricultural Statistics Service.
+Average temperatures were below normal for the week, but at the end of the week temperatures started to rise.
+Statewide there were 3.2 days suitable for fieldwork.
+Activities for the week included applying fertilizer, anhydrous and herbicides, seeding, and disking.

-Recent precipitation helped improve soil moisture levels.
-Topsoil moisture levels rated 6 percent very short, 25 percent short, 57 percent adequate and 12 percent surplus.
-Subsoil moisture levels rated 17 percent very short, 38 percent short, 43 percent adequate and 2 percent surplus.
+Topsoil moisture levels rated 6 percent very short, 22 percent short, 65 percent adequate and 7 percent surplus.
+Subsoil moisture levels rated 16 percent very short, 39 percent short, 44 percent adequate and 1 percent surplus.
+Northwest Iowa was the driest with 18 percent of topsoil reported in very short condition.

-Pasture condition rated 13 percent very poor, 26 percent poor, 43 percent fair, 18 percent good and 0 percent excellent.
-Most pastures were still slow to emerge, but rains late in the week helped return some green to the area.
-Calving conditions were reported as good.
+Pasture condition rated 11 percent very poor, 23 percent poor, 48 percent fair, 18 percent good and 0 percent excellent.
+Livestock conditions were reported as good, but most cattle have not yet been moved onto pastures.

 IOWA PRELIMINARY WEATHER SUMMARY